 And if you want to learn more about my diet and what I eat now, check out my eBooks!

 They are filled with super delicious, macro-balanced, plant-based recipes that everyone will love!

 Okay, on with my story!

 I first become interested in vegan lifestyle in 2009, I even dabbled in raw veganism at the time.
 Then in August of 2013, when I was just 24 years old, I discovered the HCLF (high carb low fat) lifestyle.
 At first, this lifestyle inspired me to stay mostly raw, fruitarian for 4 years.
 During this time my diet consisted of excessive amounts of high glycemic fruits like bananas and dates, virtually no healthy fats, and in the last 2 years of this time period, I also incorporated some high carb cooked veggies and roots for dinner.
 For me, following this strict, high fruit diet resulted in:

 -loss of muscle definition

-I want to stress something here: I do believe this lifestyle CAN work for some people long term.
+I want to stress something here: I do believe this lifestyle may be able to work for some people long term.
 Perhaps not every fruitarian ended up with these issues, but it happened to me.